Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering

-We further acknowledge limitations in our choice of text-to-image system.
-Our main motivation for selecting Latent Diffusion was to select a deterministic system that produces reproducible results.
-This allowed us to assess the effect of changes in the prompt on the images.
+We further acknowledge limitations in our choice of text-to-image generation system.
+Our main motivation for selecting Latent Diffusion was, at the time, that it was a state-of-the-art image generation system allowing the deterministic and reproducible generation of images.
+We tested a dozen of other text-to-image generation systems, notably CLIP-Guided Diffusion, GLID-3-XL, DALL-E mini (Craiyon), Latent Majesty Diffusion, DISCO Diffusion, and VQGAN-CLIP \citep{VQGAN-CLIP}, with mixed results.
+Some systems had non-deterministic (random) components leading to image generations not being reproducible.
+Other systems were not advanced enough, at the time, to produce recognizable results.
 Note, however, that while Latent Diffusion is a powerful image generation system, it may respond differently to style keywords than CLIP-guided systems.
+Our choice of latent diffusion was a compromise between reproducibility and performance.
+In any case, we argue the choice of image generation system does not matter much for our study.
+Our study setup did not provide interactive feedback to participants, and the system itself was not our subject of study.
+Instead, we were interested in the intrinsic skill of participants.
 However, only one participant used specific keywords (prompt modifiers) in our study.
 The second round of images was also never shown to participants.